 We make inventory and prepayment write downs when we determine that we are unlikely to sell our inventory at or above their cost.
 The amount to be written down is the difference between the cost of our inventory and the estimated realizable value of our inventory, which is significantly affected by the Bitcoin price.
-In the second half of 2018, in view of the Bitcoin price drop, the prevailing market demand of our Bitcoin mining machines and the prevailing retail price of our Bitcoin mining machine, we determined that under such conditions it was unlikely that we would be able to sell those Bitcoin mining machines at or above their cost.
-As a result, based on our estimation of market conditions with reference to the Bitcoin price, we recorded an inventory and prepayment write down of RMB786.0 million (US\$114.3 million).
+In 2018, in view of the Bitcoin price drop, the prevailing market demand of our Bitcoin mining machines and the prevailing retail price of our Bitcoin mining machine, we determined that under such conditions it was unlikely that we would be able to sell those Bitcoin mining machines at or above their cost.
+As a result, based on our estimation of market conditions with reference to the Bitcoin price, we recorded an inventory and prepayment write down of RMB786.0 million (US\$114.5 million).
 Going forward, if we are able to sell such inventories above their cost, the cost of sales for those machines will be net of such write down, which in turn will have the effect of increasing our gross profit for the period.
+The price of Bitcoin has experienced recovery starting in the second quarter of 2019.
+We expect our results of operations, including the quantity of Bitcoin mining machines sold and their average selling price, to increase with the recovery of the Bitcoin price in 2019.
+However, our results of operations generally lag behind the increase in the Bitcoin price.